dehezhang2/Notes/3402/CS3402_Database_System.md

     * {year, starName} is not a key because we could have a star in two movies in the same year
   * Can it be {title, year, starName, length} → type?
 Yes

-* Candidate Key(minimal super key)
+* Candidate Key (minimal super key)

   * If a constraint on R states X is a candidate key of R, then X → Y for any subset  of attributes Y of R
   * A candidate key **uniquely identifies a tuple**
   * The values of all remaining attributes are determined
   * If X → Y in R, this does not say whether or not Y → X in R
     * {length, type, studioName} → {title, year, starName}?
 No
-  * A functional dependency is property of the semantics or meaning of the attributes
+  * A functional dependency is property of the semantics (語義) or meaning of the attributes

-* Trivial Functional Dependency
+* Trivial Functional Dependency (right hand side is a subset)

   * Some functional dependencies are “trivial”, since they are always satisfied by all relations:
     * E.g.,A→A,AB→A